 Risk of injury Missing or poor protective clothing presents an increased safety risk.

-Wear protective clothing (helmet, boots, gloves, pants and jacket with protectors) every time you ride the vehicle.
-Always wear protective clothing that is in good condition and meets the legal requirements.
+- Wear appropriate protective clothing such as helmet, boots, gloves as well as trousers and a jacket with protectors on all rides. - Always wear protective clothing that is in good condition and meets the legal regulations.